davetron5000/naildrivin5.com/_posts/2026-02-23-the-death-of-the-software-craftsman.md

   </a>
 </figure>

 Two is related to the "common technology" problem.
 These tools produce code using the popular frameworks, techniques, and libraries.
-While it's possible I won't have to review or modify the code these tools produce, that is not the state of the art.
+While it's possible I won't have to review or modify the code these tools produce some day, today is not that day.
 And I just really, really don't want to write React or Tailwind.
 I don't really want to learn Python.
 And the creator of Rails can go fuck himself.

 <div class="cf"></div>